StackVista/stackstate-docs/configure/logging/enable-logging.md

 {% endtabs %}

 #### Event handlers

-Note that logging can be enabled for a specific event handler, not an event handler function.

 - Execute the query below in the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) to list all event handlers.
 - Use the ID from the query result to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the event handler.